Package 'epialleleR'

 preprocessGenome for preloading reference sequences and callMethylation for methylation calling.

-generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.
+generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns and plotPatterns for pretty plotting of its output, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.

 Sequence Alignment/Map format specifications, specifications for optional SAM tags, duplicate alignments marking by Samtools and Illumina DRAGEN Bio IT Platform.